goodbuddyo/sumner20190529/README.md

+# README
 # sumner20190529

-Assignment: Make the bottom row 2-col and Add images that resize to 5 remaining media-box areas.
+# Assignment: Make the bottom row 2-col and Add images that resize to 5 remaining media-box areas.

 Hi Lisa,